zhkaren/zhkaren.github.io/_pages/about.md

 permalink: /
 excerpt: "About me"
 author_profile: true
 description: "Welcome!
 I am a fifth-year PhD candidate in Marketing at the Wharton School, University of Pennsylvania.
-My research interests are focused on: quantitative marketing, retailing, assortment management and pricing, and subscription programs.
+My research interests focus on: quantitative marketing, retailing, assortment management and pricing, and subscription programs.
 I am on the 2020-21 job market and will be available for interviews."
 redirect_from:
   - /about/
   - /about.html